SIRConceicao/N-ary-Corpora-Collection/README.md

         * 3-ary : 3462 (59 unique)
         * 2-ary : Drug-Gene 137,496 & Drug-Mutation 3192
     * Negative examples were created by randomly sampling co-occurring entity triples without known interactions

 <h2><a id="1.2"></a>#1.2 - PGxCorpus</h2>
 The PGxCorpus, is a manually annotated corpus consisting in entities of interest in the pharmacogenomics field, such as gene variations, phenotypes, genes and drugs.
 This corpus consists of 945 sentences with 6,761 annotated entities and 2,871 relations, 10 types of entities and 7 types of relations.
-Although this corpus is not specifically build for n-ary relations, 92% of its sentences have three target entities of genomic factor, chemical and phenotype.
+Although this corpus is not specifically built for n-ary relations, 92% of its sentences have three target entities of genomic factor, chemical and phenotype.

 <h4> Characteristics </h4>

  * Language : English
+ * Format : Brat
  * Standard : Gold
  * Data origin : 911 PubMed abstracts
  * Number of instances : 945 phrases
  * N-ary : 2-ary & 3-ary (drug-genetic factors-phenotype)
  * Total relations : 2871

 <h2><a id="1.3"></a>#1.3 - Drug Combinations Dataset</h2>
-Studies have suggest that the combination of two of more drugs have a more positive impact treating some medical conditions than a single drug.
+Studies have suggested that the combination of two of more drugs have a more positive impact treating some medical conditions than a single drug.
 This dataset was build using 1600 manually annotated abstracts, having a variable-length n-ary relations between drug entities (from 2 to 15 drug mentions.)
-These mentions might be within a sentece or in a paragraph or abstract (enclosing context).
+These mentions might be within a sentence or in a paragraph or abstract (enclosing context).

 <h4>Characteristics:</h4>

 * Language : English
+* Format : JSON lines
 * Standard : Gold
 * Data origin : 1600 PubMed abstracts
 * Number of instances :1634